This guide has been updated for Fellowship’s Season 3.

 Master Traits

 Master traits are traits that augment the weapon by enhancing its effects.
 The best Master Traits we can take depends on the weapon you use.
-If you choose to use Fateful Basher, the best Master Traits are Visions of Grandeur and Brave Machinations, with an honorable mention to Martial Initiative.
+If you choose to use Fateful Basher, the best Master Traits are Visions of Grandeur and Martial Initiative, with an honorable mention to Sapphire Aurastone.
 Since our DPS is closely tied to our cooldowns, we are always looking to reduce their cooldown timers.

 | Icon | Name | Description |